twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-1-middle-way%zh.rst

 The second knowledge is knowing why dukkha arises?
 The third knowledge is knowing the place of ending dukkha.
 The fourth knowledge is knowing the way to the ending of dukkha.
 These are the very high levels of right views.

 The Four Noble Truths demonstrate the process of vipassanā practice.
 With the eight factors working with dukkha and discerning it.
 The result is abandoning the cause of dukkha and realizing the ending of dukkha.
-With the path, consciousness arises and at the same time penetrate The Four Noble Truths.
+While the path consciousness is arising, at the same time, one penetrates The Four Noble Truths.
 Is it possible?
-For example, if we lit candle light, with the light appears and at the same time, darkness disappears, the wick and the oil also burn out.
+For example, the candlelight will come out if we light a candle; at the same time, the darkness disappears, and the wick and the oil also burn out.

 The Buddha continued to talk dukkha.
 He penetrated dukkha by himself, and not heard from others.
-The Buddha proclaimed himself as an Awakened.
-One only when thoroughly penetrated The Four Noble Truths in its three phases and 12 aspects.
+The Buddha proclaimed himself as an Awakened One only when thoroughly penetrated The Four Noble Truths in its three phases and 12 aspects.
 The three phases are;

 | (1) the knowledge of each truth—(saccañāṇa).
 For example, this is the noble truth of dukkha;
 | (2) the knowledge of the task to be accomplished with each truth—(kiccañāṇa).
 For example, the noble truth of dukkha is to be fully understood;